-LangChain Prompt Injection: How to Protect Your AI Chains and Agents (2026)
+LangChain Prompt Injection: How to Protect Your Chains and Agents (2026)

-LangChain apps are vulnerable because they pass user input directly to LLMs as part of chains.
-This guide covers the three main attack vectors, real CVE incidents, and how to add a validation layer before invoke().
+LangChain is vulnerable because it passes user input directly into LLM chains.
+This guide covers the three attack vectors, the real CVE, and how to add a validation layer before invoke() in Python, TypeScript, and LangGraph.

 TLDR